kiehozero/data-representation-assignment/README.md

 In the game itself, a MySQL table contains a number of pre-loaded players, and a user can pick which particular card and statistic they wish to play.
 A second  table in the same database contains a larger number of players, one of which is selected at random and presented visually as a second card.
 If the user's chosen card has a higher number in the chosen statistic, the user wins the other card and can choose whether to add it to the database.

-- CREATE/UPDATE: if you win you get to the add the card to your collection, ability to choose favourites which appear at the top of the list?
-- DELETE: can delete cards from your collection

 ## Technical Aspects

 To get up and running I used a light [Bootstrap](https://getbootstrap.com/docs/4.1/getting-started/introduction/) template that I had previously created on a project called [Awayday](https://github.com/kiehozero/away-day), which is hosted [here](https://kiehozero.github.io/away-day/index.html).
 The Jinja2 templating engine that comes with [Flask](https://flask.palletsprojects.com/en/3.0.x/templating/) has been utilised just to reduce the number of HTML pages that require editing, and [jQuery](https://api.jquery.com/) provided a quick way to provide user interactivity.
 Pretty much all of the Bootstrap CSS styling and Flask interactivity on this website was taken from the Awayday project, with the occasional visit to ChatGPT when something wasn't working sufficiently.